Call us on

 0800 056 4110

-Pleural plaques are distinct patches of scar tissue that form on the lung membrane (pleura).
-Although symptomless, they are a sign that you’ve been exposed to asbestos at some point, usually appearing between 20 to 30 years after the exposure.
+Pleural plaques are distinct patches of scar tissue that form on part of the lung (the pleura).
+They’re a sign that you’ve inhaled asbestos dust or fibres at some point.
+Over time, they may harden and become calcified pleural plaques.

-The pleural plaques themselves won’t develop into more serious condition but, as they’re caused by asbestos exposure, you could be at greater risk of developing another asbestos-related disease.
+The pleural plaques won’t develop into a more serious condition, but you could be at a higher risk of getting another asbestos-related disease.

-Our Glasgow office can investigate your case, working out how the exposure happened and what could have been done to prevent it.
-You don’t have to be a current resident of Scotland in order to make a claim.
+Our Glasgow office can investigate your case and work out how your exposure happened and if there were ways to prevent it.
+You don’t have to be a current resident of Scotland to make a claim.

 Even though pleural plaques have no symptoms, they do mean you were exposed to asbestos and you may feel anxious about your future.
 If your exposure to asbestos was in Scotland, we can help you claim compensation for this emotional distress.

 Call us on 0800 056 4110 for a free initial consultation about making a pleural plaques compensation claim or contact us online.

-Although you can’t claim compensation for pleural plaques related to asbestos exposure in England and Wales, our solicitors could help you if you’ve also gone on to develop another asbestos-related disease such as:
+You can’t claim compensation for pleural plaques related to asbestos exposure in England and Wales.
+Our solicitors could help you if you go on to develop another asbestos related disease, such as:

-If you’d like to find out more about making a claim for pleural plaques (or another asbestos-related disease), please phone one of our advisers on 0800 056 4110.
+If you’d like to find out more about making a claim for pleural plaques (or another asbestos-related disease), phone one of our advisers on 0800 056 4110.
 You’ll have a free initial consultation and be able to ask any questions you might have about the claims process.